See the Day: Girls Aloud version

 In 2005, British all-female pop group Girls Aloud recorded a cover of "See the Day" for their third studio album Chemistry.
 Their version was produced by Brian Higgins and his production team Xenomania.
 A contender for the Christmas number one, the single was released just five weeks after the group's previous single, "Biology".
 The single became Girls Aloud's lowest charting single at that point, but continued their string of top ten hits on the UK Singles Chart and received extensive airplay.

 The music video, which had the feel of a painting, featured Girls Aloud in the scenic landscape of a snow globe.
 "See the Day" was promoted through numerous live appearances and was featured on 2006's Chemistry Tour.
 Although the track was "given a glossy 21st century refurb," contemporary music critics criticized the song for its lack of creativity and similarities to Girls Aloud's 2004 cover of "I'll Stand by You".
-Cheryl Cole later said she hates "See the Day" and regrets releasing it.

 Background and release

 Much like Girls Aloud's 2004 cover of the Pretenders' "I'll Stand by You", Brian Higgins and Xenomania felt "See the Day" needed to stick closely to the original in terms of tone.
 The song, described as "the obligatory Christmas ballad", was "given a glossy 21st century refurb."

 The song was released on 19 December 2005 as a contender for the Christmas number one of the year.
 It was available on two CD single formats and as a digital download.
 The first disc included "It's Magic", an album track from Chemistry co-written by Girls Aloud and sung solely by Nicola Roberts.
 The second CD format included a previously unreleased track entitled "I Don't Really Hate You", as well as a Chemistry album medley and the Soundhouse Masterblaster Mix of "See the Day".
 The artwork of the second disc features Girls Aloud lying on the ground, positioned to create a snowflake.

-Cheryl Cole stated in January 2008 that the song was only put out because they were stuck for ballads.
-"I wish we hadn't released See The Day.
-I absolutely hate that track, I don't think it's us at all, it's really old fashioned."